salesforce/anypoint-automation-client-generator/README.md

   * For each attribute of your schemas make sure to provide a `title`.
 The `title` will be used to generate a structure name for that attribute, therefore use a short and consitent name. look in the existent specs for examples.
   * For each of your api resource, return a deterministic result and never user OneOf for example.
 The generator will not be able to create the appropriate Type.
   * For all simple types (e.g integer, string ...)
 Don't use `$ref` to refer to the definition.
+  * Make sure to remove any unnecessary `required` attributes.

 ## Reference
 * [open api generator](https://openapi-generator.tech/)